RyanCCollins/ios-interview/iOS Dry Interview.md

 To test that my theories are sound, I would use the Apple Instruments application to measure the speed at which our tableview cells were being rendered and I would tweak it until I got it above 60 FPS.

 ### __Question 5__
-The approach suggested in Question #5 makes sense and I will explain why.
-However, I will also suggest an alternative approach.
+The approach suggested in Question #5 does not make sense to me and I will explain why.
+I will also suggest an alternative approach.

-If part of the requirement is to use `NSUserDefaults`, I would consider using the `NSUserDefaults.sharedUserDefaults` method because it is a singleton that automatically synchronizes the persisted data with the in memory properties.
-That way, any time I needed to use the data in a separate view controller, I could do so by accessing the `NSUserDefaults.standardUserDefaults` properties.
+NSUserDefaults is not a smart solution for saving data within an application because it is computationally slow and there are far better solutions for persisting data on the iOS mobile platform.

-The alternative that I would suggest would be to refactor the code because it does not follow the *Model View Controller* paradigm.
-Why not create a seperate model class for the *Actor*?
-The class could be accessed through a singleton and the methods for reading and writing the data to `NSUserDefaults` could happen within the singleton.
+The alternative that I would suggest would be to refactor the code to use Core Data and also to follow the *Model View Controller* paradigm.
+Why not create a seperate NSManagedObject model class for the *Actor*?
+The class could be accessed through the the `fetchedResultsController` from within any ViewController and we could save data using the `managedObjectContext` singleton of the `CoreDataStackManager`.

-Going one step further, we could use CoreData instead of NSUserDefaults.
-It would be a better idea to use CoreData in case the project was to grow and because storing image data to `NSUserDefaults` would be computationally slow.

 Below is a bit of psuedocode showing how the singleton class would be structured.

 ```
-// Note: this shows NSUserDefaults because that is what the question suggests we use.
-// That said, I might take a different approach and use an NSManagedObject because NSUserDefaults is not meant to
-// Store much more than settings.
-Storing an image can be done, but it is slow.
-I included psuedocode for storing to
-// NSUSerDefaults to fulfill the requirements asked in this question.
+// Our NSManagedObject Actor Class
+import CoreData
+import Foundation

 class Actor: NSObject {
-    var actorBio: String
-    var actorName: String
-    var actorImage: UIImage

-    /* We want to create a singleton of the Actor class available from Actor.sharedInstance() */

-    class func sharedInstance() -> Actor {
-        struct singleton {
-            static var sharedInstance = Actor()
+    @NSManaged var bio: NSString
+    @NSManaged var name: NSString
+    @NSManaged var imageFile: NSString

+    override init(entity: NSEntityDescription, insertIntoManagedObjectContext context: NSManagedObjectContext?) {
+        super.init(entity: entity, insertIntoManagedObjectContext: context)
     }

-        return singleton.sharedInstance
+    struct Keys {
+        static let bio = "bio"
+        static let name = "name"
+        static let imageFile = "imageFile"
     }

-    func saveActor (actorBio: String, ...){
-	// Save our actor object to the NSUserDefaults.
-        // and set our properties to be accessed through the Singleton
+    /* Custom initializer for CoreData */
+    init(dictionary: [String: AnyObject?], context: NSManagedObjectContext) {

+        /* Get associated entity from our context */
+        let entity = NSEntityDescription.entityForName("Settings", inManagedObjectContext: context)!

+        /* Super initializer */
+        super.init(entity: entity, insertIntoManagedObjectContext: context)

+        /* Assign our properties */
+        bio = dictionary[Keys.bio] as!
+NSString
+        name = dictionary[Keys.name] as!
+NSString
+        imageFile = dictionary[Keys.imageFile] as!
+NSString

     }

 }

+class CoreDataStackManager {
+    //Our standard core data stack manager methods.
+}

+import UIKit

+class ActorViewController {

+    @IBOutlet weak var actorNameLabel: UILabel!
+    @IBOutlet weak var actorImageView: UIImageView!
+    @IBOutlet weak var actorBio: UITextView!

+    var selectedActor: Actor

+    override func viewWillAppear(animated: Bool) {
+        super.viewWillAppear(animated)
+        let defaults = NSUserDefaults.standardUserDefaults()

+        actorNameLabel.text = selectedActor.name

+        actorImageView.image = UIImage(named: selectedActor.imageName)

+        actorBio.text = selectedActor.bio
+    }
-// Now we can access the properties via the
+    /* We can access our data with the managedObjectContext singleton */
+    var sharedContext: NSManagedObjectContext {
+        return CoreDataStackManager.sharedInstance().managedObjectContext
+    }

+    /* We should use the fetchedResultsController to get our data in each ViewController */
+    lazy var fetchedResultsController: NSFetchedResultsController = {

+        let fetchRequest = NSFetchRequest(entityName: "Actor")
+        fetchRequest.sortDescriptors = []
+        fetchRequest.predicate = NSPredicate(format: "name == %@", self.selectedActor)

+        let fetchedResultsController = NSFetchedResultsController(fetchRequest: fetchRequest, managedObjectContext: self.sharedContext, sectionNameKeyPath: nil, cacheName: nil)

-actorNameLabel.text = Actor.sharedInstance().actorName
+        fetchedResultsController.delegate = self

-// And save a new Actor like so
-Actor.sharedInstance().saveActor(actorBio: ...)
+        return fetchedResultsController
+    }()

+    /* Perform our fetch with the fetched results controller */
+    func performFetch() {

+        do {

+            try self.fetchedResultsController.performFetch()

+        } catch let error as NSError {
+            // Handle the error
+        }
+    }
+}
 ```

 ### __Question 6__: